Scrooged

 Scrooged is a 1988 American Christmas fantasy black comedy film directed by Richard Donner and written by Mitch Glazer and Michael O'Donoghue.
-Based on the 1843 novella A Christmas Carol by Charles Dickens, Scrooged is a modern retelling that follows Bill Murray as Frank Cross, a cynical and selfish television executive who is visited by a succession of ghosts on Christmas Eve intent on helping him regain his Christmas spirit.
-The film also stars Karen Allen, John Forsythe, John Glover, Bobcat Goldthwait, Carol Kane, Robert Mitchum, Michael J. Pollard, and Alfre Woodard.
+Inspired by Charles Dickens' 1843 novella A Christmas Carol, the film is a metafictional 20th century retelling that follows Bill Murray as Frank Cross, a cynical and selfish television executive who, while prepping for a live broadcast adaptation of A Christmas Carol, is visited on Christmas Eve by a succession of ghosts intent on helping him regain his Christmas spirit.
+The supporting cast includes Karen Allen, John Forsythe, Bobcat Goldthwait, Carol Kane, Robert Mitchum, Michael J. Pollard, and Alfre Woodard.

 Scrooged was filmed on a $32 million budget over three months in New York City and Hollywood from December 1987 to March 1988.
 Murray returned to acting for the film after taking a four-year hiatus following the success of Ghostbusters, which he found overwhelming.
 Murray worked with Glazer and O'Donoghue on reworking the script before agreeing to join the project.
 The production was tumultuous, as Murray and Donner had different visions for the film.
 Murray described his time on the film as "misery", while Donner called Murray "superbly creative but occasionally difficult".
-Along with Murray's three brothers, Brian, John and Joel, Scrooged features numerous celebrity cameos.
+Along with Murray's brothers, Brian, John and Joel, Scrooged features numerous celebrity cameos.

 The film's marketing capitalized on Murray's Ghostbusters role, referring to his encounters with ghosts in both films.
-Scrooged was released on November 23, 1988, and grossed over $100 million worldwide.
+Scrooged was released by Paramount Pictures on November 23, 1988, and grossed $100.3 million worldwide against a $32 million budget.
 The film received a positive response from test audiences, but was met with a mixed response upon its release from critics who found the film either too mean-spirited or too sentimental.
 It was nominated for an Academy Award for Best Makeup, but lost to the fantasy-comedy film Beetlejuice.

-Since its release, Scrooged has become a regular television Christmastime feature, with some critics calling it an alternative to traditional Christmas films, and others arguing that Scrooged was ahead of its time, making it relevant in the modern day.
+Since its release, Scrooged has become a regular television Christmastime feature, with some critics calling it an alternative to traditional Christmas films.
+Others have retrospectively said the movie remains relevant in the 21st century.
 It has appeared on various lists of the best Christmas films.